Jon Sasaki: Pine

 April 7 to June 5, 2011

-Launching the second year of the AGO’s Toronto Now series, Jon Sasaki’s Pine recontextualizes the iconic images of the Canadian landscape famously depicted by Tom Thompson and the Group of Seven, simultaneously celebrating and questioning the way in which that genre is understood.
-In 2010, Sasaki visited Canoe Lake in Algonquin Park, where Tom Thompson created some of Canada’s most recognizable paintings.
+Launching the second year of the AGO’s Toronto Now series, Jon Sasaki’s Pine recontextualizes the iconic images of the Canadian landscape famously depicted by Tom Thomson and the Group of Seven, simultaneously celebrating and questioning the way in which that genre is understood.
+In 2010, Sasaki visited Canoe Lake in Algonquin Park, where Tom Thomson created some of Canada’s most recognizable paintings.
 Instead of an easel and paint-box, Sasaki arrived armed with contemporary tools of image making: a video camera and an 8-foot camera crane.
-The resulting Jack Pine, 8' Camera Crane, a haphazard 360 degree shot of the view depicted in Thompson’s Jack Pine (1916-1917) is far from seamless, as the crane, camera and microphone crash through the foliage that Thompson so elegantly depicted.
+The resulting Jack Pine, 8' Camera Crane, a haphazard 360 degree shot of the view depicted in Thomson’s Jack Pine (1916-1917) is far from seamless, as the crane, camera and microphone crash through the foliage that Thomson so elegantly depicted.

 Please join us at a reception to celebrate the opening of Jon Sasaki: Pine in the Young Gallery on Wednesday, April 6 from 5 to 7 pm.
 The Young Gallery is adjacent to FRANK, the AGO’s signature restaurant.
 Jon Sasaki: Pine is presented in collaboration with the Images Festival.